Bootstragram/zealit/README.md

 ## Todo
  - option to disable recursion?
- - option to customize `listSpecialProperty`
- - default/global option
+ - freeze as global option
  - test with more node version (v6.7.0 at the moment)
  - provide source code via github